DETAILED ACTION

 a game controller in communication with the at least one electronic display and the input device, the game controller including at least one processor, and a memory device storing instructions that, when executed by the at least one processer (Fig. 2, paragraphs [0066]-[0068]), cause the game controller to:

-control the at least one electronic display to display an evaluation area including a plurality of symbol positions based on one of the selected, first game play option or the selected, second game play option (paragraphs [0098]-[0103], [0105]-[0109], [0114] – game selections are evaluated and awards are presented based on the first and second selections);
+control the at least one electronic display to display a game matrix including a plurality of symbol positions (paragraphs [0098]-[0103], [0105]-[0109], [0114] – game selections are evaluated and awards are presented based on the first and second selections).

-Concerning claim 2, Fong discloses wherein the first game play option selected by the first set of input elements includes: a first arrangement of the plurality of symbol positions including a first number of rows of the plurality of symbol positions; and a second arrangement of the plurality of symbol positions including a second number of rows of the plurality of symbol positions, the second number of rows of the plurality of symbol positions is greater than the first number of rows of the plurality of symbol positions (paragraphs [0098]-[0103] – player may select multiple windows with different sizes and numbers of rows).
+Concerning claim 2, Fong discloses wherein the award set of symbol positions includes: a first arrangement of the plurality of symbol positions including a first number of rows of the plurality of symbol positions; and a second arrangement of the plurality of symbol positions including a second number of rows of the plurality of symbol positions, the second number of rows of the plurality of symbol positions is greater than the first number of rows of the plurality of symbol positions (paragraphs [0098]-[0103] – player may select multiple windows with different sizes and numbers of rows).

-Concerning claim 3, Fong discloses wherein: the first arrangement of the plurality of symbol positions further includes a first number of columns of the plurality of symbol positions, and the second arrangements of the plurality of symbol positions further includes a second number of columns of the plurality of symbol positions, the second number of columns of the plurality of symbol positions is greater than the first number of columns of the plurality of symbol positions (paragraphs [0098]-[0103] – player may select multiple windows with different sizes and numbers of columns).
+Concerning claim 3, Fong discloses wherein: the first arrangement of the plurality of symbol positions further includes a first number of columns of the plurality of symbol positions, and the second arrangement of the plurality of symbol positions further includes a second number of columns of the plurality of symbol positions, the second number of columns of the plurality of symbol positions is greater than the first number of columns of the plurality of symbol positions (paragraphs [0098]-[0103] – player may select multiple windows with different sizes and numbers of columns).

 Concerning claim 4, Fong discloses wherein the second game play option selected by the second set of input elements includes: a first win evaluation including a first number of reels formed from the plurality of symbol positions of the first arrangement or the second arrangement; and a second win evaluation including a second number of reels formed from the plurality of symbol positions of the first arrangement or the second arrangement, the second number of reels formed from the plurality of symbol positions is greater than the first number of reels formed from the plurality of symbol positions (paragraphs [0098]-[0103], [0105]-[0109], [0114] – window options may vary in size based on the player selection).